Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

-What Causes Blocked Eustachian Tubes?
+Possible Causes of Blocked Eustachian Tubes

 Swelling and mucus collection in the eustachian tube can block the passage of air.
 The mucus may form inside the tube or enter it from another area.
 A blocked eustachian tube may be unable to open on its own.
 The condition may be temporary.
-It often lasts for a week or more after the respiratory infection has been cured, however, since it takes time for the mucus to leave the tube and any swelling to disappear.
+It may last for a week or more after the respiratory infection has been cured, however, since it takes time for the mucus to leave the tube and any swelling to disappear.

 Any allergic response which causes symptoms in the nose, such as hay fever, can also affect the eustachian tube.
 As in a respiratory infection, inflammation may develop inside the tube and/or in areas around it, accompanied by swelling and increased mucus production.